ahmad-573/ahmad-573.github.io/index.md

 ## News

 - **[Sep.
 2023]** I started my Masters in Computer Science at [ETH Zurich](https://ethz.ch/en.html)
 - **[June.
 2023]** I completed my undergraduate degree in Computer Science.
-Graduated in the top 10% of my class with Distinction and made the Dean's Honour List.
+Graduated in the top 10% of my class with Distinction and made it into the Dean's Honour List.
 - **[Jan.
 2023]** Our paper on Boosting Adversarial Transferability Using Dynamic Cues is accepted in the **International Conference on Learning Representations (ICLR)**
 - **[Sep.
 2022]** Assisted [Dr. Agha Ali Raza](https://aghaaliraza.com/) in the graduate level course CS 535 (Machine Learning) at [LUMS](https://lums.edu.pk/)
 - **[June.
 2022]** I started working as a student researcher under the supervision of [Dr. Ihsan Ayyub Qazi](https://www.ihsanqazi.com/) and [Dr. Agha Ali Raza](https://aghaaliraza.com/).
 I worked on exploring how the insights of the Central Limit Theorem could be used to achieve robust performance in Federated Learning tasks over non-IID data.